harmsm/PyCmdMessenger/README.md

    + escape separator, so field and command separators can be sent within strings (default "/")
  * Baud rate must match between PyCmdMessenger class and arduino sketch.
- * Arduino must send commands with the "\r\n" line ending.
-This is achieved by calling the CmdMessenger::printLfCr method in the arduino setup function.

 A basic example is shown below.
 These files are in the [examples](https://github.com/harmsm/PyCmdMessenger/tree/master/examples) directory.